Healthy Raven ZZ Plant (Zamioculcas zamiifolia 'Raven') in medium, also known as Raven ZZ Plant

 ⚠️Toxicity and Safety

 Raven ZZ Plant is considered Toxic for pets and Toxic for humans.
-That means placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
-Wear gloves if you are sensitive to sap or handling plant material regularly, and wash hands after pruning or dividing.
-If accidental ingestion happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.
+That means Raven ZZ Plant placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
+Wear gloves if you are sensitive to sap or handling Raven ZZ Plant regularly, and wash hands after pruning or dividing.
+If accidental ingestion of Raven ZZ Plant happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.

 Raven ZZ Plant Display and Growth Habit

-Raven ZZ Plant has a slow growth habit and typically reaches about 80 cm tall and 50 cm wide.
-Raven ZZ Plant typically grows with a self-standing habit.
-Use this to plan support, spacing, and overall display.
-Flowering usually happens in Irregular, often with White blooms, so this is the period when good light and timely feeding are most rewarding.
-Dormancy is a normal part of the plant's cycle: None.
-The key is to treat that slowdown as rest, not as a sign that the plant needs more water or fertilizer.
-Once you understand this rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.
+Raven ZZ Plant has a slow growth habit and typically reaches about 80 cm (31.5 in) tall and 50 cm (19.7 in) wide.
+In practice, expect a self-standing form once conditions stay consistent.
+Plan Raven ZZ Plant support and spacing around that natural form.
+Raven ZZ Plant flowering usually happens in Irregular, often with White blooms, so this is the period when good light and timely feeding are most rewarding.
+Dormancy is a normal part of Raven ZZ Plant's cycle: None.
+The key is to treat that slowdown as rest, not as a sign that Raven ZZ Plant needs more water or fertilizer.
+Once you understand Raven ZZ Plant's rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.

 ✨ Want to remember the basics faster?